 There is often confusion regarding the roles of parents in the School Council and Parent Advisory Council.
-I have prepared this explanation so that you can understand the difference and make an educated decision about getting involved with these two valuable organizations in support of our school.
+We have prepared this explanation so that you can understand the difference and make an educated decision about getting involved with these two valuable organizations in support of our school.

 School council is a collective association of parents, teachers, secondary students, principal, staff and community representative(s) whose purpose is to advise the principal and the board respecting matters relating to the school.